Krustew17/instaVibe/README.md

 Post Photos: Share your favorite moments by uploading photos with captions.
 Follow Users: Follow other users to see their posts in your feed.
 Interact: Like and comment on posts to engage with the community.
-Screenshots
-(Add screenshots or GIFs here to showcase the application.)

-Contributing
-Contributions are welcome!
-If you have suggestions or find bugs, feel free to create an issue or submit a pull request.
-Please ensure your code follows the established coding standards.

-Steps to Contribute
-Fork the repository.
-Create a new branch (git checkout -b feature/your-feature-name).
-Commit your changes (git commit -m 'Add some feature').
-Push to the branch (git push origin feature/your-feature-name).
-Open a Pull Request.
+Live Chat: Message your friends.

 License
 This project is licensed under the MIT License.
 See the LICENSE file for more information.

-### Customization
-- **Screenshots/GIFs**: Include images or animated GIFs of the application to give users a visual overview.
-- **Contribution Guidelines**: If you have specific guidelines, mention them in detail.
-- **Technologies**: Update the list if you are using additional technologies or libraries not mentioned above.

-This `README.md` file provides a comprehensive overview of the project and guides users on how to set it up and contribute.
+This `README.md` file provides a comprehensive overview of the project and guides users on how to set it up.